Hero MP Stops Speeding Car Going 8 Mph, Saves Countless Lives

 During the traffic stop, Moya noticed the driver was wearing his Improved Physical Fitness Uniform (IPFU) without a reflective belt.
 The lack of reflective belt was not a violation since the driver was inside his vehicle, so the quick-thinking Moya asked him to step outside.
 When the driver obeyed, Moya was then able to cite him for the uniform violation.

-“SSG Moya is a credit to the force,” said CPT James Burr, Moya’s company commander.
+“Staff Sgt.
+Moya is a credit to the force,” said Capt.
+James Burr, Moya’s company commander.
 “We believe that the more violations we catch, the safer our community is.
 Moya’s ability to turn one violation into two or sometimes three is a testament to how safe he is keeping everyone.”

 Despite the praise of his supervisors, Moya remains humble.